 Maryland Legal Assistance for Termite Damage Claims

 Some Maryland termite companies may fail to detect the infestation, despite the fact that people rely on them when they purchase a home or forego treatment to their existing residence.
 Later, homeowners may find themselves facing significant financial losses due to the structural damage and the need to hire a termite damage contractor.
-When the negligence of termite companies leads to a damaging infestation, contact the lawyers at Whitney, LLP to request a free consultation.
+When the negligence of termite companies leads to a damaging infestation, contact the lawyers at Whitney, LLP to request a legal consultation.

 We work with homeowners who have suffered termite damage due to negligent pest control companies, careless realtors, deceptive home sellers, and other parties that failed to live up to their responsibilities.
 Our attorneys have obtained substantial verdicts and settlements for our clients throughout Maryland.
 You will not have to bear any out-of-pocket expenses or fees for us to pursue your claim.
 In a 2019 case, Whitney, LLP obtained a $1,068,000 judgment for a Maryland homeowner who suffered severe termite damage due to a negligent and fraudulent termite inspection firm.
 Another case was covered by Barry Simms of WBAL, who exposed the dangers posed to Maryland home buyers from undisclosed termite infestations.